alire-project/deepend/README.txt

 ================

-Deepend is a dynamic storage pool with Subpool capabilities for Ada 2005 and soon to be supported in Ada 2012 where all the objects in a subpool can be reclaimed all at once, instead of requiring each object to be individually reclaimed one at a time.
+Deepend is a dynamic storage pool with Subpool capabilities for Ada 2005 and Ada 2012 where all the objects in a subpool can be reclaimed all at once, instead of requiring each object to be individually reclaimed one at a time.
 A Dynamic Pool may have any number of subpools.
 If subpools are not reclaimed prior to finalization of the pool, then they are finalized when the pool is finalized.

 Rather than deallocate items individually which is error prone and subceptable to memory leaks and other memory issues, a subpool can be freed all at once automatically when the pool object goes out of scope.

-In addition, a subpool may be reclaimed multiple times before the end of its lifetime through an explicit call to Unchecked_Deallocate_Subpool.

 Have you ever wondered why Deallocating in Ada is called Unchecked_Deallocation, or why Ada has a new operator, but not a delete